CYCU-AIoT-System-Lab/Microcontroller-Experiment/w11/Q&A.md

 Q: How can I use a Bluetooth module (USART/UART protocol) at the same time with displaying debugging info on Tera Term?
 A: Refer to settings in ```./example/USART/Interrupt```, and use USART0 instead of USART1 for Bluetooth module communication.
 (With specified PIN in datasheet)

+## 5. How can I add additional C and H file into project?

+Q: I want to include additional libraries downloaded from the Internet, how?
+A: In Keil uVision 5, go to "Options for target"/"C/C++(AC6)"/"Include Paths"/"...", and type in the directory your files located.

 ## Additional Sources

 1. Phase array (sonar scanner). <https://www.youtube.com/watch?v=z4uxC7ISd-c>